daattali/shinyscreenshot/README.md

 <h2 id="limitations">Browser support and limitations</h2>

 The screenshots are powered by the 'html2canvas' JavaScript library.
 They do not always produce perfect screenshots, please refer to 'html2canvas' for more information about the limitations.
+Leaflet maps often have trouble with screenshots, and unfortunately this is a known issue that canont be fixed.

 The JavaScript libraries used in this package may not be supported by all browsers. {shinyscreenshot} should work on Chrome, Firefox, Edge, Chrome on Android, Safari on iPhone (and probably more that I haven't tested).
 It does not work in Internet Explorer.